-The EM Alumni Award, sponsored by the Entrepreneurial Musicianship and Alumni offices, provides modest funding and significant support to help you with your aspiring projects.
-Granted annually to two NEC graduates who are within ten years of their graduation, the award includes a $500 stipend and up to 8 hours of advising with the EM team.
-Application instructions are emailed every January via the alumni mailing list.
+The EM Alumni Award, sponsored by the Entrepreneurial Musicianship and Alumni Engagement teams, provides funding and support for the aspiring projects of NEC alumni.
+Granted annually to two NEC graduates within ten years of their graduation (Classes 2008-2018), the award includes a $1,000 stipend, along with project consulting from the Entrepreneurial Musicianship team.

 Ashleigh Gordon ('08 MM) is the violist, co-founder and artistic director of Castle of our Skins (www.CastleSkins.org), a Boston-based concert and education series dedicated to celebrating Black artistry through music.
 With the help of the EM office and EM Alumni Award, she will transition her series into a 501(c)3 non-profit and create a long-term, sustainable business plan.